Masters of Evil1 of 28

 The scale of Pierce’s deception reached back decades, and it shook up the entire MCU when it was revealed.
 (The characters on Agents of S.H.I.E.L.D. haven’t been the same since they learned their ranks were infiltrated by HYDRA.)
 It takes a real mastermind type-of-evil to hide in plain sight like that, and to be so devastating effective. — Kenneth Butler

 Andy Serkis is having way too much fun playing arms-dealer, sometimes assassin and perpetual thorn in Black Panther's side Ulysses Klaue.
 Over the course of several movies, Klaue has stolen a billion dollars worth of Vibranium from Wakanda, supplied said precious metal to sentient killer robot Ultron, and tried to sell Vibranium to black market buyers.
-He's lost a hand, replacing it with a formidable sonic weapon, but hasn't lost his snarky humor and cocky air of confidence that makes him a joy to watch as he wreaks havoc. –– Sherri L. Smith
+He's lost a hand, replacing it with a formidable sonic weapon, but hasn't lost his snarky humor and cocky air of confidence as he wreaks havoc. –– Sherri L. Smith

 You could easily tell that Cate Blanchett was having a ball playing Hela.
 She chews scenery like no other, can go toe-to-toe with gods and has the best headgear in the MCU.
 The lost daughter of Odin had far more personality than prior villains.